sachithdh/Clarity/README.md

-# Clarity - Text Analyzer
+# Clarity - AI Assistant

 Clarity is a Chrome extension provides instant detailed information about any selected text on a webpage.
 Developed using Gemini-Pro-1.5 API, the extension analyzes and returns useful insights related to the selected text.